JasonClair/JasonClair.Github.IO/_posts/2019-02-14-Dynamics-365-Enable-SharePoint-Document-Management.md

 ![Navigation Menu shows Documents under Related Items](/assets/images/posts/enable-sharepoint-document-management/5_NavigateToDocuments.png)

 It is not possible to add a sub-grid for SharePoint Documents to the page out of the box.
-I have create another post which shows how you can use an IFrame to achieve this.
+I have created another [post](/dynamics/dynamics-365-show-sharepoint-documents-on-form) which shows how you can use an IFrame to achieve this.

 ![The view from within Dynamics](/assets/images/posts/enable-sharepoint-document-management/6_DocumentsShown.png)